informalsystems/tendermock/atomkraft-tendermock-interface/README.md

 * feed that transaction trace to Tendermint as user-level transactions
 * wait for Tendermint to come to consensus and execute the transactions

-There are three major disadvantages to this approach:
+There are three main disadvantages to this approach:
 * Running Tendermint takes time: Tendermint may take time to come to consensus, so executing transactions can be slow, when in reality it's not necessary to run the actual consensus engine if we just test application logic
 * Control: Some things are controlled by Tendermint, which we cannot control precisely, e.g.:
     * Who proposes/votes on a proposal.
 (What if we want to test an edge case where it's crucial that a validator signs exactly each second block?)